KushaniAmarabandu/KushaniAmarabandu/README.md

 ### **WRUKC – AI Tree Catalog App**
 > Node.js • Flutter • MySQL

-- Developed an environmental AI-driven system for identifying tree species from visual input.
+- WRUKC is an AI-powered environmental application designed to identify and catalog tree species from visual input such as photographs.
+The system collects detailed tree data to train and refine an AI model capable of recognizing various species with high accuracy.
+Built with a Node.js backend and Flutter frontend, the platform supports data entry, image uploads, and database management for efficient environmental research and ecological studies.
+It plays a vital role in biodiversity tracking and raising awareness about native flora.

 ---